POSTED ON Jul 21, 2021 10:15:00 AM / by Real Property Associates

 Calculate Income

 Rental market analysis determines that the ideal monthly rent amount for this property is 1% of the purchase price, or $8,440.
-You generate $101,280 in rental income after twelve months of steady rental payments.
+Therefore, you generate $101,280 in rental income after twelve months of steady rental payments.

 Find Your Return On Investment

-Key near jar of coins on table with small house on background, saving concept
+Key near jar of coins on table with small house on background, return on investment concept

 How to Improve ROI